 1. Go to the website of your external hard drive's manufacturer and open the support page of the company or search for driver downloads on the website.

 2. Click on Support, Download or Drivers.

 3. Then enter the model number of your external hard drive or hard drive in Search Knowledgebase, and search Downloads or Model / Parts ID to find the right one.

 4. Check for firmware updates.

 If new firmware of your drive is available, click Download, Install or Download Firmware to download and install it to a portable USB drive.

 Step 3.
 Burn downloaded ISO and upgrade the firmware

 1. Open the portable USB to which you want to save the firmware ISO of the external hard drive and right-click on the ISO file, then select Burn Disk Image.

 2. Insert a writable disk or USB to your PC, select the optical drive from the Drive Burner, and click Burn.

 3. Restart your PC with the burned disk or USB drive, press F2, F10, F12, or Esc to bring up BIOS.

 4. Select your optical or USB drive using the arrow keys and hit Enter.

 5. Follow the firmware upgrade instructions, and when you complete the upgrade process you'll get a working external hard drive with full capacity.
 To mitigate the damage from hardware bugs further on, you may also consider using reliable cloud storage on secure hosting for data backups.

 How to recover data after restoring hard drive to its full size (Windows & Mac)

-If you lose your data while fixing the concerned problem, and you don't have a backup at hand, download and install EaseUS Data Recovery Wizard to recover lost, deleted, or formatted data on the hard drive.
+If you lose your data while fixing the concerned problem, and you don't have a backup at hand, download and install EaseUS Data Recovery Wizard to recover lost, deleted, or formatted data on the hard drive for free.
 The software has both Windows and Mac OS X/macOS versions.
 Download the correct version depending on your device.